RealZimmermann/RealZimmermann/README.md

 - ⭐ Born in 2001
 - 🌇 Live in Atlanta
 - 👀 I’m interested in frontend programming.
-- 🌱 I’m currently learning java and javascript.
+- 🌱 I’m currently learning Java and Javascript.
-- 📫 You can reach me at jonas.k.zimmermann@outlook.de
+- 📫 You can reach me at jonas.zimmermann.office@gmail.com

 <!---
-KingJonas289/KingJonas289 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+RealZimmmermann/RealZimmermann is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->